edgedb/easy-edgedb/README.md

 That connects our types based on `Place` quite well.

-Now let's do a small entry.
+Now let's do a medium-sized entry that has `Country`, `Region`, and `City` all at the same time.
 We'll choose Germany in 1887 because Jonathan went through there first.
 It will have:

 - One country: Germany,
 - Three regions: Prussia, Hesse, Saxony
-- Six cities, two for each region: Berlin and Königsberg, Darmstadt and Mainz, Dresden and Leipzig.
+- Two cities for each region, for six in total: Berlin and Königsberg, Darmstadt and Mainz, Dresden and Leipzig.

 Here is the insert: